 Operational risk arises as a result of inadequate or failed internal processes, people or systems, or from external events.
-Operational risk includes all risks the company is exposed to, other than the financial risks described above, and other risks such as strategic risks that are considered elsewhere.
-This means that operational risks include, for example, IT, information security, project, outsourcing, legal, fraud and compliance risks.
+Operational risks relate to all business processes.
+This means that operational risks include, for example, IT, information security, project, outsourcing, legal, fraud, conduct and compliance risks.

 As with other risk categories, line management of business areas have primary responsibility for the effective identification, management, monitoring and reporting of risks to the Managing Director.
 This is in accordance with the Risk Management Framework.
-The risk management team is responsible for implementing the company risk management methodologies and frameworks to assist line management in this work.
+The Risk Function is responsible for implementing the company's risk management methodologies and frameworks to assist line management in this work.
 They also provide support and independent challenge on the completeness, accuracy and consistency of risk assessments and the adequacy of mitigating action plans.
 In this way, the directors satisfy themselves that material risks are being mitigated and reported to an acceptable level.